Pistis Ghana: Notable designs

-They have also designed for a number of celebrities, corporate executives and public figures including Naomi Campbell, Charlotte Osei, Naa Ashorkor,Eve, Josleyn Dumas, Yvonne Okoro, Valerie Lawson, Berla Mundi, and Ghana's current First Lady, Rebecca Akufo-Addo.
+They have also designed for a number of celebrities, corporate executives and public figures including Naomi Campbell, Charlotte Osei, Naa Ashorkor,Eve, Josleyn Dumas, Yvonne Okoro, Valerie Lawson, Berla Mundi, and Ghana's former First Lady, Rebecca Akufo-Addo.

 Fashion shows

 Pistis was the first Ghanaian fashion brand to showcase at the Runway Dubai Season III.
 They have also shown their designs at Glitz Africa Fashion Week 2013, Radiance Bridal Show and the Vlisco Fashion Show in Ghana.
 They were participants at the Africa Fashion Show in Geneva.

 In addition, Pistis has had the opportunity to dress the finalists for the Miss Malaika Ghana for 2012, 2013, and 2014 seasons.

 At the visit of Prince Charles and Camilla, Duchess of Cornwall to Ghana, the government of Ghana organised a royal banquet and fashion show in their honour.
 Pistis was chosen as part of a number of Ghanaian and British Ghanaian designers to showcase at the show.